Preference Evolution under Partner Choice: Preference Evolution with Incomplete Information

 \section{Preference Evolution with Incomplete Information}

 In this section, we turn our attention to the case of incomplete information.
-Suppose that in the population, every agent knows her own preference type, but may not observe the types of other agents.\footnote{Recall that our model allows plasticity, meaning an agent's utility function can depend on the preference type of her matched partner.
-The interpretation is that an agent may value certain characteristics of her opponent, which are assumed to be perfectly correlated with preferences.
-When these characteristics are readily observable (e.g.~physical appearance), a model with complete information suffices.
-However, if these characteristics are intrinsically hidden (e.g.~empathy or sense of responsibility), we must employ a model that accounts for incomplete information.
-Relaxing the assumption of perfect correlation between characteristics and preferences is beyond the scope of this paper.
-See a discussion in the concluding section. } Fixing a population state $(\theta, \tau, \varepsilon)$, we need to generalize the notion of matching configuration to encompass incomplete information.
+Suppose that in the population every agent knows her own preference type, but may not observe the types of other agents.\footnote{Recall that our model allows plasticity, which means an agent's utility function can depend on the preference type of her matched partner.
+One interpretation is that an agent may value certain characteristics of her opponent, which are perfectly correlated with preferences.
+When these characteristics are readily observable (e.g., ~physical appearance), a model with complete information suffices.
+However, if these characteristics are intrinsically hidden (e.g., ~empathy or sense of responsibility), we must employ a model that accounts for incomplete information.
+Relaxing the assumption of perfect correlation between characteristics and preferences is conceptually straightforward but beyond the scope of this paper.} Fixing a population state $(\theta, \tau, \varepsilon)$, we need to generalize the notion of a matching profile to encompass incomplete information.